Population Health and Social Emergency Medicine

-Career options after fellowship beyond the traditional appointment as an emergency medicine faculty include (but are not limited to) the following: government positions for the Department of Health Services, assisting in the formation of health policies, developing quality improvement initiatives, developing local programs such as HIV testing or infant mortality prevention, employment with nonprofit agencies, working in academia with a focus on research or teaching students enrolled in a public health-related degree program, or consulting and assisting in private companies such as insurance and pharmaceutical agencies.
+Career options after fellowship (beyond traditional roles as emergency medicine faculty) include, but are not limited to: government positions within federal or state health agencies; assisting in the formation of health policies; developing quality improvement initiatives; developing public health programs such as HIV testing or infant mortality prevention; employment with nonprofit agencies; working in academia with a focus on research; teaching students enrolled in a public health-related degree program; and consulting/assisting companies in the insurance and pharmaceutical sectors.

 Splitting time between departments